-Seville is the capital of the autonomous region of Andalucía as well as the province with the same name.
-With around 700,000 inhabitants, it is the fourth biggest city in Spain.
-Seville Old town covers around 4 square miles; it is the largest old town in Spain and among the top three largest in Europe.
+Sevilla is the capital city of the autonomous region of Andalucía, as well as the regional province with the same name.
+With around 700,000 inhabitants, it is the fourth most populated city in Spain (after Madrid, Barcelona and Valencia).
+Sevilla’s venerable old town covers over 10 square kilometres; it is the largest old town in Spain and among the top three historic core districts in Europe.

-As one of Spain’s major cities, it is easily accessible from all parts of Spain by car, bus and train (including Spain’s AVE high speed rail service).
-Although situated 80km from the Atlantic coast, Seville has a harbour on the Guadalquivir River.
-Seville (San Pablo Airport) Airport is located on the outskirts of the city, handling approximately 4 million passengers per year along with 5,000 tonnes of cargo – a much smaller operation compared to Malaga Airport.
+As one of Spain’s major cities, Sevilla is conveniently accessible from all parts of the country, by hire car, bus and train (including Spain’s impressive AVE high-speed rail service).
+Although situated 80 kilometres from the Atlantic coast, Sevilla has a harbour on the Guadalquivir River for visitors wanting to enjoy a nautical setting.
+Sevilla’s San Pablo Airport is located on the outskirts of the city, handling approximately five million passengers a year (national and foreign) along with 10,000 tonnes of cargo – a much smaller operation compared with Málaga-Costa del Sol Airport.

-Seville epitomises the classic picture of Spain in the eyes of visitors from abroad.
-Spanish traditions, architecture and history spanning more than 3000 years, the ferias, flamenco, tapas, bull fighting and more.
-The city offers its visitors an incredible amount of variety.
+Sevilla epitomises the classic portrait of Spain in the eyes of visitors from abroad.
+Spanish traditions, architecture and history spanning more than 3,000 years… ferias, fiestas, flamenco, tapas and much more.
+The city offers visitors an incredibly diverse array of tourism and leisure options.

-Seville in the summer can be extremely hot with temperatures typically reaching 40C or above.
-In terms of weather, the most pleasant times to visit the city is during spring or autumn.
-April, May and June as well as September, October, November and December are good months to visit.
+During the summer months, Sevilla can be extremely hot with temperatures typically reaching 40C or above.
+In terms of weather, the most pleasant times to visit the city are spring and autumn: the months of April, May and June as well as September, October, November and December.

 Photo credit: Francisco Valverde Jimenez